-Chart IV-5 Private consumption, disposable income, and saving 2005-20181
+Private consumption, disposable income, and saving 2005-2018 $^{\scriptscriptstyle 1}$

-1. There is some uncertainty about Statistics Iceland's figures on house-holds' actual income levels, as disposable income accounts are not based on consolidated income accounts and balance sheets.
-The saving ratio is calculated based on the Central Bank's disposable income estimates, as Statistics Iceland figures are rescaled to reflect households' estimated expenses over a long period.
+There is some uncertainty about Statistics Iceland's figures on household's actual income levels, as disposable income accounts are not based on consolidated income accounts and balance sheets.
+The saving ratio is calculated based on the Central Bank's disposable income estimates, as Statistics Iceland figures are rescaled to reflect household' estimated expenses over a long period.
 Central Bank baseline forecast 2018.
 Sources: Statistics Iceland, Central Bank of Iceland.

-Chart IV-6 Business investment and contribution by type 2010-2017
+Business investment and contribution by type 2010-2017